Do you remember your childhood memories?

 Disorganized attachment style shows the following common consequences:

 - A person with this style of attachment usually has a bad self-image.
 They consider their self bad, dangerous, and incompetent.
-Actually, they fail to understand rules and regulations and are not capable of acting according to the situation correctly.
+In reality, they fail to understand rules and regulations and are not capable of acting according to the situation correctly.

 - They were abused in their childhood, so they often have feelings of inferiority and shyness that leads to fearful behavior.
 On the other hand, they can also become hyperactive and overreact to get attention and importance of people around them desperately.

 - They are not able to regulate their negative emotion.
 Depressed mood, lack of motivations, feelings of being a loser, and self-destructive behavior make them unexpectedly dangerous.

 Some Other Consequences: